MoCsabi/WRO2025-FE-StormsNGR/Our Journey.md

 ## Our past

 WRO has been quite a significant part of our lives for a few years now.
 While the competition had come with its fair share of hardships it also gave us some of the most important opportunities in our lives.
-Last year was our first time experiencing the Future Engineers category and it was a great challenge.
+Last year was our first time experiencing tppppphe Future Engineers category and it was a great challenge.
 We learned a lot and even **managed to secure the title of World Champions,** something we couldn't even dream of achieving before.
 After such an incredible first experience, we already realized how important this project was for us and eagerly started preparing for this season of WRO.

 ![1st place](1st.png)